jiangwenming27488/plasma/readme.md

 ## introduction

-    this project extracts the module["pyplasma"] from origin pyarrow project(version before 11.0.0) and use it as an independent module you can use it in c++ and python
+    this project extracts the module["pyplasma"] from origin pyarrow project(version before 11.0.0),
+    you can use it as an independent module you can use it in c++ and python

 ## compile